Michael Makovsky, PhD

 Testimony for Hearing, “Implications of a Nuclear Agreement with Iran”

-House Committee on Foreign Relations, July 9, 2015
+House Committee on Foreign Affairs, July 9, 2015

 Testimony for Hearing, “Shifting Sands: Political Transitions in the Middle East”

-House Committee on Foreign Relations Subcommittee on Middle East and South Asia, April 13, 2011
+House Committee on Foreign Affairs Subcommittee on Middle East and South Asia, April 13, 2011